 at least two thirds of the total number of Governors were present at the meeting; and

-the variation proposed does not contravene a statutory provision or direction made by Monitor.
+the amendment proposed does not contravene a statutory provision or direction made by Monitor.

 Record of Attendance

 The names of the Chair and Governors present at the meeting shall be recorded in the minutes.